digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

    :width: 80%

 The Daml code will run on the participant node and expresses smart contracts between parties.
 Parties are hosted on participant nodes.
-Participant nodes will synchronise their state with other participant nodes by exchanging messages with each other through domains.
-Domains are nodes that integrate with the underlying storage technology such as databases or other distributed ledgers.
-As the Canton protocol is written in a way that assumes that Participant nodes don't trust each other, you would normally expect that every organisation runs only one participant node, except for scaling purposes.
+Participant nodes will synchronize their state with other participant nodes by exchanging messages with each other through sync domains.
+Sync domains are nodes that integrate with the underlying storage technology such as databases or other distributed ledgers.
+As the Canton protocol is written in a way that assumes that participant nodes don't trust each other, you would normally expect that every organization runs only one participant node, except for scaling purposes.

-If you want to build up a test-network for yourself, you need at least a participant node and a domain.
+If you want to build up a test-network for yourself, you need at least a participant node and a sync domain.

 ..
-   You can either use your own domain or leverage the :ref:`global domain <connect-global-domain>`.
+   You can either use your own sync domain or leverage the :ref:`global sync domain <connect-global-domain>`.

 .. todo::
    `Mention the global domain <https://github.com/DACH-NY/canton/issues/7564>`_